triplepoint/OftBot/README.md

 ## Miscellaneous commands
 There're a few more commands OftBot is listening for:
-- help   -
+- help   - Prints a short message listing the commands available and a link to further documentation
 - status - Will explain what the current state of the game is, if any.
-- stats  - Will return some statistics gathered by OftBot from the games it manages.